 Not that long ago all we had to treat this condition was tear replacement formulas and mucus dissolving agents.
 These are still helpful but require an impractical frequency of administration.
 A breakthrough came with the discovery of cyclosporine topical therapy to control the immune mediated gland destruction.

 Cyclosporine is an immunomodulating drug that had already been found helpful to organ transplant patients.
 When applied as an eye drop or ointment, it suppresses the immune destruction that is the most common cause of KCS and tear production is restored.
-The success of this treatment plus its convenient dosing interval (once or twice a day) has made this medication the primary treatment for KCS.
+The success of this treatment plus its convenient dosing interval (1 - 3 times daily) has made this medication the primary treatment for KCS.

-After beginning cyclosporine eye drops or ointment, a recheck in three weeks or so is a good idea to check for improvement.
-If the Schirmer tear test is still showing poor results, the medication can be given three times a day; similarly if excellent results are seen, the medication can be dropped to once a day.
+After beginning cyclosporine eye drops or ointment, a recheck in 3-4 weeks is a good idea to check for improvement.
+If the Schirmer tear test is still showing poor results, the dosing frequency can be increased to three times a day; similarly if excellent results are seen, the medication can be dropped to once a day.
+Periodic rechecks are needed for dose adjustment and some dogs take as long as 3-4 months to show a response.
 Dogs with Schirmer tear tests as low as 2mm still have an 80% chance of responding to cyclosporine.
 This medication has been a very miraculous breakthrough in the treatment of KCS.

 Tacrolimus is another medication able to locally suppress immunity.
 This product has recently gained popularity in human medication as a topical anti-inflammatory treatment that is cortisone-free.
 It does not come in a formulation appropriate for eyes but can be made into one by a compounding pharmacy.
 It is used in a manner similar to cyclosporine and is generally of similar cost.